• Q: What makes Fort Lauderdale a great travel destination?

 © Courtesy of TasfotoNL - Fotolia.com

-The Bonnet House, a historic house museum in Fort Lauderdale, is dedicated to the preservation of the area’s history and surrounding environment.
+The Bonnet House Museum and Gardens in Fort Lauderdale is dedicated to the preservation of the area’s history and surrounding environment.
 Also known as the Bartlett Estate, the plantation-style house was built by Chicago-born artist Frederic Clay Bartlett on land given to him by his wife and later named after his second wife, Bonnet Lily.
 The museum is home to an art gallery that showcases the Bartlett’s impressive collection of paintings and other works, both self-painted and collected.

 900 North Birch Road, Fort Lauderdale, FL 33304, 954-563-5393